Marine protected area: Climate change

 Oceans are the primary carbon sink and have been greatly affected by global warming, especially in recent years.
 The ability of existing MPA designs to cope with changes in marine biodiversity due to ocean acidification, sea level rise, sea surface temperature increase, oxygen reduction, and other marine environmental issues remains questionable.
 Despite differences in species adaptations, warming has affected the habitats of some marine species, such as corals, to move from lower to higher latitudes.
 If MPA assumes a relatively stable ecological environment within the area as before, it may become ineffective when the range of species distribution changes or becomes extensive.
 Hence, there's need to incorporate the climate change adaptation to the framework.

+Displaced fishing effort

+Many fisheries scientists and managers have argued that no-take MPAs may not benefit biodiversity because they displace fishing effort outside the MPA.
+However, work accounting for displaced fishing effort has suggested that even when the same total amount of fish are caught across the seascape, MPAs can lead to a net biodiversity gain, if sensitive species are present, even when the bycatch species do not fully overlap the distribution of the fished species.
+However, there are other potential undesirable impacts of displaced fishing effort such as increased cost to fishers.

 Other critiques

 Other critiques include: their cost (higher than that of passive management), conflicts with human development goals, inadequate scope to address factors such as climate change and invasive species.

 In Scotland, environmental groups have criticised the government for failing to enforce fishing rules around MPAs.